12 Tribes of Yashar'al

 Judah – Yahudah

-“Praise” — Royal tribe; Messiah comes through this line.
+“Praise” - Royal tribe; YAHU'SHA Ha'Mashyach (The Messiah) comes through this line.

 Zebulun – Zabalan

-“Dwelling” — Blessing of prosperity and safe harbors.
+“Dwelling” - Barakah (Blessing) of prosperity and safe harbors.

 Issachar – Yashshaqur